 It is important that you consider whether a transfer is really the best option for your child.
 Having a conversation with your child and with staff at your child’s current school may avoid the need to transfer to another school.

 Why do you want your child to change schools?

 If your request is for any of the reasons listed below, it is advised that the following steps should be taken before you complete an in-year application to transfer to another school:

 Child not attending school

-	Discuss with the staff at the school the reason you child does not want to attend
+Discuss with your child, and the staff at the school, the reason why they don't want to attend school.

 To avoid exclusion

 Discuss with staff at the school any reasons why your child's behaviour is non-compliant with the school's behaviour policy.

 Discuss with the school your child's 'Pastoral Support Plan'.
 If a plan is not in place, ask the school if it is possible to set one up.